ThisIsDara/PortPal/README.md

 PortPal is designed for **local network use only**.
 Please be aware:

-- No authentication is implemented - anyone on your network can access shared files
 - Only place files you want to share in the `public/` folder
 - Do not expose this server to the public internet
 - Use only on trusted networks